Will you be headed for the Big Apple if you win in a game of Madison Avenue Blackjack, the innovative live casino game.

 Any malfunctions void the game round and all payouts for the round.

-Bet Behind wagers pay out the same as ordinary bets.
+This wager pays out the same as ordinary bets.

 The nickname shown on each seat is the person in charge of the decision making for that hand.

-You can't Bet Behind on your own hand.
+It is not possible to Bet Behind on your own hand.

 Return to Player

 Return to Player (RTP): 99.28%